sguox002/leetcode/leetcode-all.md

 ->>

 ### tree

+<<-1161	Maximum Level Sum of a Binary Tree    		71.1%	Medium	->>

+<<-1214	Two Sum BSTs    		67.8%	Medium
+two bsts, check if a from bst1 and b from bst2 and a+b=target. hashmap + traverse
+->>

+<<-1245	Tree Diameter    		61.1%	Medium
+n-ary tree. given a list of edges.
+dfs: get the depth and find the max and 2nd max depth for node. diameter is the max depth + 2nd max depth via some node.
+->>

 <<-1261	Find Elements in a Contaminated Binary Tree    		74.3%	Medium
 recover and find.
 root is x then left=2x+1, and right=2x+2